informatics-isi-edu/ermrest/docs/api-doc/data/naming.md

 The operator precedence is as follows:

+1. A predicate with a quantified value list as the right-hand side is a single expression with respect to these precedence rules.
 1. Parenthetic grouping overrides precedence, causing the expression inside the parenthetic group to be evaluated and its result used as the value of the parenthetic group.
 1. Negation has the highest precedence, negating the immediately following predicate or parenthetic group.
 1. Conjunction using the `&` operator has the next highest precedence, combining adjacent parenthetic groups, negated predicates, predicates, and conjunctions.